 Similarly, train the staff on proper technology usage.
 After all, cybersecurity isn’t just an IT problem.

-Technology mistakes are most definitely costly.
+Technology mistakes in the back-office are most definitely costly.

 Over- and under-investing in technology are two extremes to avoid.
 Don’t purchase until fully informed.
 Make sure existing technology is being properly utilized before rushing to get more.
 Think hard about legacy systems, and pay attention to security.